ledrui/Advanced-Lane-Lines-detection/writeup.md

 ####6.
 Curvature of the lane and the position of the vehicle with respect to center.

-I did this in cell 15 in the notebook
+I did this in line 141 in the file `lane_pipeline.py`

 ####7.
 Example image of my result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the cell 21 in the function `pipeline()`.
+I implemented this step in the line 135 in the file `lane_pipeline.py` file.
 Here is an example of my result on a test image:

 ![alt text][image6]

 ---